grpc-ecosystem/grpc-gateway/README.md

 > note: you can chose to  download other os realeas on https://github.com/google/protobuf/releases instead of linux realease

 ## Usage

-1. Make sure your tron grpc serivice has been started on `localhost:50051`  , **you can visit [Tron wiki: quick start](http://wiki.tron.network/en/latest/quick_start.html) for starting Tron service.**
+1. Make sure your Tron grpc serivice has been started on `localhost:50051`  , **you can visit [Tron wiki: quick start](http://wiki.tron.network/en/latest/quick_start.html) for starting Tron service.**
-2. Make sure that your `$GOPATH/bin` is in your `$PATH`.
-3. Start tron grpc inverse proxy
+2. Get the source code and change word dir

 ```
 # download project